Puertollano green hydrogen plant

-The new plant, which will become operational in 2022, is being developed in the municipality of Puertollano, a prime location with an important industrial hub.
-It is also the location of the National Hydrogen Centre, which has advised on the project since its inception.
-In addition, the project will help advance the technological maturity of green hydrogen and make it a solution for efficient decarbonisation in the medium term.
+The new plant, operational since 2022, was built in the municipality of Puertollano, a privileged location, with an important industrial hub and where the National Hydrogen Centre is located, which it has advised during its construction on.
+It also contributes to advancing the technological maturity of green hydrogen and make it a solution for efficient decarbonisation in the medium term.

-Iberdrola has selected the European company Nel Hydrogen Electrolyser — a division of Nel ASA — as its preferred supplier for the construction of the hydrogen production system by electrolysis, which will be based on its Proton PEM® solution.
-For its part, the Basque company Elecnor will be responsible for the electrical assembly of the Puertollano plant and will supply equipment such as electrical panels and cabinets, support, conduits and luminaries, while Construcciones Electromecánicas Consonni will manufacture medium-voltage equipment at its Bilbao plant.
+Iberdrola selected the European company Nel Hydrogen Electrolyser — a division of Nel ASA — as its preferred supplier for the construction of the hydrogen production system by electrolysis, which will be based on its Proton PEM® solution.
+For its part, the Basque company Elecnor carried out the electrical assembly of the Puertollano plant and supplied equipment such as electrical panels and cabinets, support, conduits and luminaries, while Construcciones Electromecánicas Consonni will manufacture medium-voltage equipment at its Bilbao plant.

 Learn how green hydrogen is extracted.